 Cash Flow Statement Template

 The Cash Flow Statement, or Statement of Cash Flows, summarizes a company's inflow and outflow of cash, meaning where a business's money came from (cash receipts) and where it went (cash paid).
-The cash flow statement is a standard financial statement used in conjunction with the balance sheet and income statement.
-The statement breaks down the cash flow into three categories including Operating, Investing, and Financing activities.
-More detailed information is provided below.
+By "cash" we mean both physical currency and money in a checking account.
+The cash flow statement is a standard financial statement used along with the balance sheet and income statement.
+The statement usually breaks down the cash flow into three categories including Operating, Investing and Financing activities.
+A simplified and less formal statement might only show cash in and cash out along with the beginning and ending cash for each period.

 Cash Flow Statement Essentials